 - 10.1.1 We have worked with Cardiff ATC and Schiebel to ensure that appropriate safety related activities have taken place. - 10.1.2 This includes an ATC Procedures Safety Assessment (APSA) using NATS' safety management processes.
-A mature draft TOI for Cardiff ATC to operate the trial and a mature draft LoA between Cardiff ATC, NPAS and Schiebel have been created as outputs. - 10.1.3 The final draft LoA has been supplied to the CAA as Annex D. The final draft TOI and APSA evidence has been supplied to the CAA as Annex E. These annexes are commercially confidential and are not publicly published.
+A mature draft TOI for Cardiff ATC to operate the trial and a mature draft LoA between Cardiff ATC, NPAS and Schiebel have been created as outputs. - 10.1.3 An LoA between emergency services, NPAS and Schiebel has also been created along with a deconfliction plan. - 10.1.4 The final draft LoAs has been supplied to the CAA as Annex D. The final draft TOI and APSA evidence has been supplied to the CAA as Annex E. The deconfliction plan has been supplied to the CAA as Annex F. These annexes are commercially confidential and are not publicly published.